MoritzLaurer/litserve-huggingface-ie/README.md

 7. If everything worked well, you should then see your endpoint being initialized at https://endpoints.huggingface.co/.

 8. Once the endpoint is successfully initialized, you can make requests to it.
-You can make requests similar to the examples in the `client.py` file, only that you need to replace the local endpoint (http://0.0.0.0:8080/predict) with the endpoint URL, which you can find in the endpoint interface.
+You can make requests similar to the examples in the `client.py` or `client_async.py` files, only that you need to replace the local endpoint (http://0.0.0.0:8080/predict) with the endpoint URL, which you can find in the endpoint interface.
 Your endpoint url should look something like `https://n3sawwkbgf04ooqp.us-east-1.aws.endpoints.huggingface.cloud` + `/predict`.

 ## Other